-When you decide to become an egg donor, our fertility center will begin egg donor screening to qualify you for the program.
-One of the steps we take involves medical testing, such as blood tests, lab cultures and genetic screenings.
-These analyses provide our physicians and staff with vital information about your medical background.
+When you decide to become an egg donor, our Texas Egg Donor program will begin egg donor medical screening.
+One of the steps we take involves medical testing, including blood tests, lab cultures and genetic screenings.
+These analyses provide with vital information about your medical background.

-Our fertility center strives to protect both donors and intended parents.
-As part of the initial egg donor screening, we will send potential candidates to the laboratory for a series of blood and urine tests.
-The American Society for Reproductive Medicine (ASRM) recommends specific screenings, including:
+Our egg donor program strives to protect both donors and intended parents.
+As part of the initial egg donor screening, we will order a series of blood and urine tests.
+The American Society for Reproductive Medicine (ASRM) recommends specific screenings.

-Blood type and Rh compatibility Not only will this test determine whether you are A, B, AB, or O, but also if you are Rh positive or Rh negative.
+Blood type and Rh compatibility.
+Not only will this test determine whether you are A, B, AB, or O, but also if you are Rh positive or Rh negative.
 Rh typing plays an important role during pregnancy.
-If the mother is Rh negative but the father is Rh positive, the fetus may be positive for the Rh antigen, causing the mother’s body to develop antibodies and threatening the pregnancy.
+If the mother is Rh negative but the father is Rh positive, the baby may be positive for the Rh antigen.
+This can cause the mother’s body to develop antibodies and threaten the pregnancy.

-Infectious diseases Before accepting a potential donor, we need to ensure that she is clear of highly contagious illnesses such as HIV and Hepatitis B and C, which could be transferred to the intended mother as well as the fetus.
+Infectious diseases.
+Before accepting a potential donor, we need to ensure that she is clear of contagious illnesses, such as HIV and hepatitis B and C, which could be transferred to the intended mother as well as the baby.

-Drug use Recreational drug use increases the risk for infectious diseases as well as overall health problems, so candidates must pass the drug screening, which identifies marijuana, cocaine, amphetamines and other illegal drugs.
+Drug use.
+Recreational drug use increases the risk of infectious diseases as well as overall health problems, so candidates must pass the drug screening, which identifies marijuana, cocaine, amphetamines and other illegal drugs.
 Intravenous drug use at any time automatically disqualifies a candidate from egg donation.

 Genetic tests rule out possible defects

-With genetic testing, we can help reduce the risk for certain disorders and minimize the chance that a baby will have a birth defect or serious inherited disease.
+With genetic testing, we can help reduce the risk for certain disorders.
+It can also minimize the chance that a baby will have a birth defect or serious inherited disease.

-If you are considering egg donation, our fertility clinic can provide details about the egg donor screening, which includes medical testing.
-We want you to feel well-informed as you make this decision.
-Contact our office for more information or to make an appointment.
+If you are considering egg donation, we can provide details about the egg donor screening.
+We want you to feel well informed as you make this decision.
+Contact us for more information or to make an appointment.